Skip to main content

 To use text indexes, first enable them in the configuration:

-An text index can be defined on a string column using the following syntax
+An text index can be defined on a string column using the following syntax:

-where tokenizer specifies the tokenizer:
+tokenizer specifies the tokenizer:

 • default set the tokenizer to "tokens('default')", i.e. split strings along non-alphanumeric characters.

-• no_op set the tokenizer to "tokens('no_op')", i.e. every value itself is a term.
+• no_op set the tokenizer to "tokens('no_op')", i.e. no tokenization takes place (every row value is a token).

 • ngram_size = N: with N between 2 and 8 sets the tokenizer to "tokens('ngram', N)".